kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 	TargetReplicatedJobs []string `json:"targetReplicatedJobs"`

 	// Status the target ReplicatedJobs must reach before subsequent ReplicatedJobs begin executing.
-	ReplicatedJobsStatus ReplicatedJobsStatusOption `json:"replicatedJobsStatus"`
+	WaitForReplicatedJobsStatus ReplicatedJobsStatusOption `json:"waitForReplicatedJobsStatus"`
 }

 type ReplicatedJobsStatusOption string

-// TODO: What statuses do we want to support in the first version ? const (
+const (
 	ReadyStatus ReplicatedJobsStatusOption = "Ready"

-	SucceededStatus ReplicatedJobsStatusOption = "Succeeded"
+	SucceededStatus ReplicatedJobsStatusOption = "Succeeded" )

-	FailedStatus ReplicatedJobsStatusOption = "Failed"
-)
 ```

 ### Implementation

 The JobSet operator will control the creation of ReplicatedJobs based on their status.
 When
-desired replicated Jobs reach the status defined in replicatedJobsStatus, the controller creates
+desired replicated Jobs reach the status defined in the waitForReplicatedJobsStatus, the
-the next set of replicated Jobs.
+controller creates the next set of replicated Jobs.

 If JobSet is suspended the all ReplicatedJobs will be suspended and the Job sequence starts again.